Lee Maracle

 Bobbi Lee Maracle OC (born Marguerite Aline Carter; July 2, 1950 – November 11, 2021) was an Indigenous Canadian writer and academic of the Stó꞉lō nation.
 Born in North Vancouver, British Columbia, she left formal education after grade 8 to travel across North America, attending Simon Fraser University on her return to Canada.
 Her first book, an autobiography called Bobbi Lee: Indian Rebel, was published in 1975.
 She wrote fiction, non-fiction, and criticism and held various academic positions.
 Maracle's work focused on the lives of Indigenous people, particularly women, in contemporary North America.
+As an influential writer and speaker, Maracle fought for those oppressed by sexism, racism, and capitalist exploitation.

 Early life and education

 The granddaughter of Tsleil-Waututh Chief Dan George, Marguerite Aline Carter was born on July 2, 1950, in North Vancouver, British Columbia.
 "Lee" was a nickname for "Aline".
 She grew up in North Vancouver, raised mainly by her mother, Jean (Croutze) Carter.

 Maracle dropped out of school after grade 8 and went from California, where she did various jobs that included producing films and doing stand-up comedy, to Toronto.
 After returning to Canada, she attended Simon Fraser University.
 In the 1970s, she became involved with the Red Power movement in Vancouver.